 Tortoises like to climb for enjoyment and necessity, so you may find them scaling stairs, fences, trees, and ramps.
-If there are sufficient footholds, tortoises may even be able to climb walls.
+If there are sufficient footholds, tortoises may even climb walls.

 They climb to navigate rocky terrain, escape threats, find food and water, entertain themselves, and claim new territory.
 They can’t scale untextured walls or glass, especially with no incline.

-Tortoises don’t always have the necessary strength and energy to hold themselves up, which can sometimes result in falls, sometimes leading to injury or death.
+However, tortoises don’t always have the necessary strength and energy to hold themselves up, which can result in falls, sometimes leading to injury or even death.

 Tortoises can’t climb up sheer or very steep surfaces.
 For example, there’s no chance of a tortoise climbing up table legs.
 However, tortoises can scale objects with a slight slope or some grip, such as: